oyvfoss/pyiceproc/README.md

-- Take for example a record of ocean temperature from another instrument, or sea ice concentration from remote sensing product, and add it to the sig500 dataset interpolated onto the native *TIME* grid.
+- Take for example a record of ocean temperature from another instrument, or sea ice concentration from remote sensing product, and add it to the sig500 dataset interpolated onto the ``TIME`` grid.
 This is useful for adding CTD variables (for sound speed corrections) or atmospheric pressure (for instrument depth correction), but can also be useful for analysis of sig500 data in combination with e.g. remote sensing products.